-8.4.10.18.4.9.1 Cash-in-lieu of parkland may be used to acquire or develop public parks or public recreational uses.
-Cash-in-lieu may be required for residential severances or residential subdivisions at the rate of up to 5% or for commercial or industrial severances at the rate of up to 2% of the value of land as set out in Section 42 or 51 of the Planning Act.

-- 8.4.10.28.4.9.2 Cash-in-lieu of Parking: Council may enter into an agreement to exempt an owner or occupant from the need to provide and maintain parking facilities as required under the Zoning By-Law.
-Such agreement shall provide for the making of one or more payments of money to the municipality as consideration for the granting of the exemption and shall set forth the basis upon which such payment is calculated. - 8.4.118.4.10 Holding Provisions Phasing Tools - 8.4.11.18.4.10.1 The use of Holding provisions in accordance with Section 36 of the Planning Act R.S.O.
+- 8.4.9.1 Cash-in-lieu of parkland may be used to acquire or develop public parks or public recreational uses.
+Cash-in-lieu may be required for residential severances or residential subdivisions at the rate of up to 5% or for commercial or industrial severances at the rate of up to 2% of the value of land as set out in Section 42 or 51 of the Planning Act. - 8.4.9.2 Cash-in-lieu of Parking: Council may enter into an agreement to exempt an owner or occupant from the need to provide and maintain parking facilities as required under the Zoning By-Law.
+Such agreement shall provide for the making of one or more payments of money to the municipality as consideration for the granting of the exemption and shall set forth the basis upon which such payment is calculated.

+8.4.10 Holding Provisions Phasing Tools

+8.4.10.1 Holding Provisions

+The use of Holding provisions in accordance with Section 36 of the Planning Act R.S.O.
 1990 is permitted.
-A municipality may adopt holding provisions and when doing so shall clearly state the conditions which must be met prior to the removal of the "H" designation by Council.
-The use of holding provisions shall conform to the policies of this Official Plan. - 8.4.11.28.4.10.2 The following have been established as objectives for using holding provisions in a Zoning By-law: - 1.
-To assist in the phasing of development and/or redevelopment; - 2.
-To co-ordinate development and/or redevelopment with the provision of water, sanitary sewage, storm sewer and other services; - 3.
-To control development and/or redevelopment which may necessitate special design considerations; - 4.
-To forestall development and/or redevelopment until such time that stated planning related criteria can be satisfied. - 5.-To aid in the selection of sites or areas that may be subject to holding provisions, the following locational criteria are identified: - 6.-lands in a built-up area which are undeveloped: - 7. lands which are unserviced; - 8. lands which do not have adequate access or frontage onto a public roadway; - 9. lands which are adjacent to hazardous, noxious, temporary or otherwise undesirable uses or activities; and - 10.
-Lands which are near or fronting onto public roads which are subject to hazardous conditions or are inadequate to handle current traffic volumes. - 41.5.
+The Township may adopt holding provisions and when doing so shall clearly state the conditions which must be met prior to the removal of the "H" designation by Council.
+The use of holding provisions shall conform to the policies of this Official Plan.

+- 8.4.10.2 The following have been established as objectives for using holding provisions in a Zoning By-law: - 1.
+To assist in the phasing of development and/or redevelopment; - To co-ordinate development and/or redevelopment with the provision of water, sanitary sewage, storm sewer and other services; - To control development and/or redevelopment which may necessitate special design considerations; - 4.
+To forestall development and/or redevelopment until such time that stated planning related criteria can be satisfied. - To aid in the selection of sites or areas that may be subject to holding provisions, the following locational criteria are identified: - 6. lands in a built-up area which are undeveloped; - 7. lands which are unserviced; - 8. lands which do not have adequate access or frontage onto a public roadway; - 9. lands which are adjacent to hazardous, noxious, temporary or otherwise undesirable uses or activities; and - Lands which are near or fronting onto public roads which are subject to hazardous conditions or are inadequate to handle current traffic volumes. - 11.5.
 Removal of the holding provisions shall be accomplished by the adoption of an amending By-law in accordance with the provisions of Section 36 of the Planning Act, R.S.O.
-1990 and related regulations. - 42.6.
-Removal of the holding provisions shall occur only after Council is satisfied that all prescribed conditions or criteria have been satisfied. - 8.4.10.3 It is intended that holding provisions shall be implemented by means of the implementing Zoning By-law.
+1990 and related regulations. - 12.
+6. Removal of the holding provisions shall occur only after Council is satisfied that all prescribed conditions or criteria have been satisfied. - 8.4.10.3 It is intended that holding provisions shall be implemented by means of the implementing Zoning By-law.
 Land or lands shall be zoned for its/their intended use and the holding symbol (H) shall be added as a suffix, separated from the principal zone by a hyphen.
 The Zoning By-law shall specify the uses of land permitted and any regulations applying to the land during the time for which the holding provisions are in place.
-Conditions or criteria that are to be satisfied before the holding provisions can be removed shall be clearly stated in the Zoning By-law. - 8.4.10.4 Subdivision Agreements
+Conditions or criteria that are to be satisfied before the holding provisions can be removed shall be clearly stated in the Zoning By-law.

+8.4.10.4 Subdivision Agreements